zksync-sdk/zksync2-python/README.md

 ```

 ### Deposit funds
-This is example how to deposit from Etherium account to ZkSync account:
+This is example how to deposit from Ethereum account to ZkSync account:

 ```
 from web3 import Web3